 Image credit: Amazon

 Furthermore, it is super easy to set up.
 One Amazon user notes the installation took only four steps.
-However, another Amazon user offered a warning: buy it directly from Fortinet, as Amazon is not an authorized reseller.
-It means you will not receive software updates or support.
-While the price of $197.99 is high, its versatility, filtering speeds and customization make it an enticing choice for households and enterprising businesses.
+While the price is high, its versatility, filtering speeds and customization make it an enticing choice for households and enterprising businesses.

-Best hardware firewall for businesses: SonicWall TZ400 Security Firewall
+Best hardware firewall for small businesses: SonicWall TZ270 Security Firewall

 Image credit: Amazon

-The SonicWall TZ400 Security Firewall delivers advanced threat detection through stream-based, single-pass inspection.
-It results in the device being able to inspect network streams from multiple devices with no latency issues.
+The SonicWall TZ270 Security Firewall is designed for small to mid-sized businesses and delivers advanced threat detection through stream-based, single-pass inspection.
 Moreover, it achieves enterprise-grade protection, and with VPN mobile connectivity, users can access the systems when in the office or working remotely.

 Also, the setup is easy thanks to Zero-Touch Deployment, expediting installation at other locations through the program’s automation tools.
 The Network Security Manager gives you command of all your organization’s hardware firewalls through a centralized hub.
 Overall, the device offers easy installation, centralized tools and scalability, making it an intriguing choice for businesses.